ray-project/ray/release/lightgbm_tests/README.rst

-XGBoost on Ray tests
+LightGBM on Ray tests
 ====================

-This directory contains various XGBoost on Ray release tests.
+This directory contains various LightGBM on Ray release tests.

 You should run these tests with the `releaser <https://github.com/ray-project/releaser>`_ tool.